-Until such time as the Final Plat is approved and recorded, the parcel or parcels of land for a Planned Unit Development shall be in unified control and shall be owned or controlled by either a single person, corporation, agency, group of individuals or like organization.
-The applicant shall provide the County with the necessary documents to indicate ownership.
+Until such time as the Final Plat is approved and recorded, the parcel or parcels of land for a Planned Unit Development shall be in unified control and shall be owned or controlled by a single person, corporation, agency, group of individuals, or like organization.
+The Applicant shall provide the County with the necessary documents to indicate ownership.
 No application shall be considered until this section is fully complied with.
 An application must be filed by the owner or authorized agent of all property included in the project.
 In the case of multiple ownerships, the approved final development plan shall be binding on all owners and any successors.
-The developer shall maintain and provide for unified control of the Planned Unit Development until the project is complete.
+The Developer shall maintain and provide for unified control of the Planned Unit Development until the project is complete.
 The entity designated to provide unified control shall ensure that all conditions of development are met.
-Individual properties may be sold after appropriate approvals and recordings have been completed and that proper recordings have been made which ensures the continuance of the Planned Unit Development as approved.
-Responsibility for unified control may be assigned to an individual or entity such as a homeowner's association which shall provide for the maintenance of any common property and improvements.
+Individual properties may be sold after appropriate approvals have been granted (see Section 9.5.7), and the site plan and required documents have been recorded to ensure the continuance of the Planned Unit Development as approved.
+Responsibility for unified control may be assigned to an individual or entity such as a homeowners association which shall provide for the maintenance of any common property and improvements.